pankratiast/Maos-Great-Famine-Singalong/README.md

 ## Note
 Many files are redundant, and while I did my best to organize each in as legible a format as possible, it was difficult to clean and order folders after creative process took place.
 Prompts and model used are included in title of video/image name.

-We must never permit communism to infect our minds and spirits.
+We must never permit the pestilence of communism to infect our minds and spirits.